 I met the team at their lodge in Oslob around 6:30AM.
 The other batch from Dumaguete joined us after 30 minutes.
 We had our breakfast before moving to our first stop, whale shark watching in Barangay Tan-awan.
 Yes we did, and it was because we were too curious.
 I will tell you more about it in my future article.

 Anyway, we met Kuya Ronald’s team, around 11:00AM.
 He, Cyrus, and one Kuya (sorry, I forgot his name) would be our guides for the canyoneering.
-We headed to his place to put on our life jackets, helmets, and trekking shoes – these stuff are already included in the package.
-You can bring your own trekking sandals or shoes because finding a suitable and comfortable size may not be easy.
+We headed to his place to put on our life jackets, helmets, and trekking shoes.
+These stuff are already included in the package.
+You can also bring your own trekking sandals or shoes.
+Finding a suitable and comfortable size may not be easy.

 Cebu Canyoneering or Canyoning: Traversing Canlaob, Alegria and Matutinao, Badian

 I met Kuya Ronald during my previous attempt to do the canyoneering.
-It was cancelled because of the typhoon that struck Visayas days before my arrival.
-So, when I rescheduled the canyoneering, I contacted him again.
+It was cancelled because of the typhoon that struck Visayas days prior my arrival.
+So, when I got a new schedule, I contacted him again.

-After the preparation, we took habal-habal (extended motorcycles) to the drop off point.
+After the preparation, we took a habal-habal (extended motorcycle) to the drop off point.
 No one was allowed to go canyoning without undergoing the safety orientation.
 We had it at the drop off point.

 The First Waterfall Jump